-Taiwan Steps Up Their Animal Welfare Laws & Bans Consumption of Cat & Dog Meat
+Taiwan Animal Welfare Laws Bans the Sale and Eating Dog & Cat Meat

 With pet ownership increasing over the years, Taiwan has seen a huge shift in attitude.
 The new measures were introduced to improve the country’s animal protection laws, which is a huge step forward for animal welfare and a landmark amendment to Taiwan’s Animal Protection Act which is the first of its kind in Asia.